 The writer’s search was open for six or eight weeks.
 I downloaded the info the first day.
 I submitted my application two days before the deadline.
 I only started writing the day before that.

 My fear almost won.
 It made a good race of it to the end.

 Thankfully, (I guess?)
 I’m as prone to drunken bravado as any other young person.
 There’s a monthly get together in Chicago called CAGWIC (Chicago Area Game Writers I???
-Colloquium; I’ve never been given a straight answer on what the I stands for) that I was invited to join once I started writing for Firefly.
-At the CAGWIC four days before the deadline the Evil Hat writer’s search was discussed over several pitchers of beer.
+Colloquium; I’ve never been given a straight answer on what the I stands for).
+I was invited to join once I started writing for Firefly.
+At CAGWIC four days before the deadline, all the writers were discussing the Evil Hat search over several pitchers of beer.
 We talked about the challenges and ideas we had.
 A friend I respect quite a lot as a writer mentioned he’d already been rejected.
 I said that I hadn’t written my application yet but thought I could do a pretty good one.
 The next day, with just three days to go, I started writing my application because I wasn’t about to mouth off in front of Kenneth Hite and not follow through.

-Speak words to power even if they are prideful, I suppose.
+Speak words to power even in pride, I suppose.